 Basic database concepts and definitions

 “A schema is a collection of entities (or classes), attributes, and relationships between entities.”
-[30] It defines the logical structure of the database and its formal definition language depends on the type of the database system.
-A set of relations constitute a schema, each of which represents an entity or a relation between entities with a set of attributes to describe it.
+[30] A schema defines the logical structure of the database; its formal definition language depends on the type of the database system.
+A schema consists of a set of .
+Each relation represents an entity or a relation between entities with a set of attributes to describe it.
 A relation is expressed in a format of R(Attr1, . . . , Attr n), in which R is the name of the relation, Attrx is an attribute at the position x and the relation has number of n attributes.

 “A model is the population of a schema, following the patterns, templates and constraints stipulated by the schema.
 It contains the actual instances of the entities (or classes)” [30].